On-lattice Vicsek model in confined geometries: Introduction

 \section{Introduction}

-Collective behaviour is a fascinating topic.
 Swarms of fish, flocks of birds or herds of big mammals are spectacular macroscopic phenomena that are familiar to everybody.
 At first glance, they appear to be the result of a complex interplay between highly developed animals.
-But a deeper investigation reveals that the underlying mechanisms could in fact be very simple.
-Biological systems with similar properties can also be found at much smaller length scales including microorganisms \cite{Bacteria_collective_motion_1,Bacteria_collective_motion} and even subcelullar components \cite{Sciortinoe2017047118}.
+But past research has shown that such behaviour can be described by simple interaction rules that each individual follows \cite{ vicsek_nature}.
+Biological systems with similar properties can be found at much smaller length scales including microorganisms \cite{Bacteria_collective_motion_1,Bacteria_collective_motion} and even subcelullar components \cite{Sciortinoe2017047118}.
 However, collective behaviour is not limited to living organisms.
 Micromotors as well as macroscopic and granular rods also exhibit collective behaviour \cite{Light_powerd_nanamotor,collective_metallic_rods,collective_metallic_rods_2}.
 Surprisingly, systems with collective behaviour show effects that have previously only been known for thermodynamic equilibrium systems \cite{ vicsek_nature}.
 For example, migrating tissue cells can undergo a phase transition from a disordered to an ordered state \cite{phase_transition_tissue_cells}.